sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 Sometimes _Sapiens_ feels like the heir apparent to [Karl Popper's _The Open Society and Its Enemies_](https://en.wikipedia.org/wiki/The_Open_Society_and_Its_Enemies).
 At other times, it's like a book version of computer games from [Sid Mier's _Civilization_ series](https://www.youtube.com/watch?v=5KdE0p2joJw).
 I love both, so I naturally found _Sapiens_ to be excellent.

 This book is about where we (_Homo sapiens_) came from, and the various experiments that we attempted with agriculture, science, religion, and imperialism.
-In the process, it delivers a strikingly eloquent message of how we as a species can be better.
+In the process, it delivers a strikingly eloquent message on how we can be a better, more humane species.

 ### [_"Surely You're Joking, Mr Feynman!": Adventures of a Curious Character_, by Richard P. Feynman](https://amzn.to/2sRppU9)